VladimirBalun/OLSystem/README.md

     ./build

-Information for Linux and Mac was added later.
-Everything will build in
+Everything will build in directory:
-directory:

     ../src/target/